cjolson1/Lagunitas-Quality-Assurance/README.md

 ##### CasperJS

 To use Casper, you simply write some JavaScript, save it to a file, then run it from the command line like so: `casperjs my-source.js`.
 If you will be running unit tests, you must include the `test` command, like so: `casperjs test my-test.js`.
-All of the examples in this post should be run with the `test` command.
+All of the examples below should be run with the `test` command.

 Casper has a fantastic API full of convenience methods to help you interact with your phantasmic browser.
 There are two main modules that you can use, the <a href="http://docs.casperjs.org/en/latest/modules/casper.html">casper module</a> and the <a href="http://docs.casperjs.org/en/latest/modules/tester.html">tester module</a>.
 Methods in the tester module are only available when you run Casper with casperjs test `my-test.js`.